Lemon Cake Custard

 It’s almost March, closer to Spring, and for some reason when I start thinking about Spring I think about Lemon desserts.
 I originally posted this mouth-watering Lemon Cake Custard recipe in 2018, but I felt like it was time for some updated pictures and I’ve also been craving it.

 I came across this recipe for Lemon Cake Custard in one of my very old cookbooks, the 1975 Derby Town Cookbook.
 I made a few minor changes, increasing the lemon flavor of course.
 You might know this recipe as Lemon Pudding Cake as I’ve seen it called with very similar recipes.

-This is one of the most creamy, lemony and moist cakes ever!!!
+This is one of the most creamy, lemony and moist cake desserts ever!!!
 The hardest thing is trying to decide how you want to eat this cake.
 It’s excellent warm, room temperature and cold.
-It’s excellent by itself with a sprinkling of powdered sugar or with ice cream.
-It’s just plain lemon heaven!!!!
+It’s excellent by itself with a sprinkling of powdered sugar or with whipped cream on top.
+It’s just plain lemon heaven!

 Here’s a brief overview of how quick and easy it was for me to make this delicious cake…

 Top Left: I whisked together eggs, lemon zest, sugar, lemon juice, butter and salt in a large bowl.
 Then I added some flour and buttermilk.

 Top Right: I whisked some egg whites in my stand mixer until they formed soft to medium peaks.

 Bottom Left: I added the egg whites to the batter.